 American Language Program (ALP) students may choose from a number of housing options, depending on the time of year.
 Students must be enrolled in full-time ALP classes during every session for which you apply for ALP housing.
 Columbia University campus housing is limited and students are encouraged to apply at least two months in advance.
 Rooms are assigned on a first-come first-served basis.

-Instructions for completing and submitting the housing application are on the housing application.
+Instructions for completing and submitting the housing application for the Carlton Arms are on the housing application.
 Housing confirmations will be sent when an application is processed.
 Exact room assignments will be available at check-in.
 Although students must be at least 17 years or older to study at the ALP, students must be at least 18 years or older to live in campus residences.

 The ALP housing options are: